English Language Learning and Assessment in

 Educational Assessment, Vol. 15, No. 2, pp. 87–106

-This article describes a validity study of several standards-based assessments in mathematics and science for students classified as “initially fluent” or as former English learners.
+This article describes a validity study of several standards-based assessments in mathematics and science for students classified as "initially fluent" or as former English learners.
 Moderate to high degrees of score comparability among these students and native English speakers were observed.
-Read more or order this article from the publisher.
+View citation record >

-Learn more in this brief interview with Xiaoming Xi, Senior Research Scientist at ETS (Flash, 3:06).
+Learn more in this brief interview with Xiaoming Xi, Senior Research Director at ETS (Flash, 3:06).